encode/django-rest-framework/docs/api-guide/fields.md

 `PrimaryKeyRelatedField` and `ManyPrimaryKeyRelatedField` will represent the target of the relationship using it's primary key.

-Be default these fields read-write, although you can change this behaviour using the `read_only` flag.
+By default these fields are read-write, although you can change this behaviour using the `read_only` flag.

 **Arguments**: